ASICS legit check: how to spot a real sneaker

 See the best prices on the Gel-1130

-Every authentic ASICS carries a unique SKU code, an alphanumeric code that precisely identifies the model and colorway.
-It appears in the form: XXXXXXXX-XXX, for example, 1201A019-100.
+Every authentic ASICS sneaker has a unique SKU code, an alphanumeric code that precisely identifies the model and colorway.
+It appears in the format: XXXXXXXX-XXX, for example 1201A019-100.

-- On the label sewn inside the shoe, under the tongue
+- On the label stitched inside the shoe, under the tongue

-- On the sticker attached to one side of the box
+- On the sticker affixed to one side of the box

-If the two codes do not match, or if one of them is missing, hard to read, or printed in a different font, the pair is likely a fake.
+If the two codes do not match, or if either one is missing, hard to read, or printed in a different font, the sneaker is likely a fake.

 To go further, enter the SKU code directly on the ASICS website.
-The model and colorway that appear must match exactly with the pair you have in hand.
+The model and colorway that appear should match exactly with the sneaker you have in hand.
 If the search returns no results or a different model, the answer is clear.
 Also, the text must be perfectly clear: brand name, style ID, EU/US/UK sizes, and country of manufacture.
-Any smudging, discoloration, or approximate font is a warning sign.
+Any smudging, discoloration, or rough font is a red flag.

-The safest way to avoid a fake is to buy from official channels: the ASICS.fr website or retailers authorized by the brand.
+The safest way to avoid fakes is to buy from official channels: the ASICS website or authorized retailers.

-On resale platforms with integrated authentication, pairs are verified before shipping.
-It's more expensive than a private listing, but the risk of a fake is almost zero.
+On resale platforms with built-in authentication, sneakers are verified before shipping.
+It’s more expensive than a private sale, but the risk of fakes is almost zero.

-If you buy from an individual, here’s what you should always ask the seller:
+If you’re buying from a private seller, here’s what you should always ask for:

-- A photo of the inner label with the style ID visible
+- A photo of the inner label with the style ID clearly visible

 - A photo of the sticker on the box with the same code